Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Experiment

 Faithfulness is crucial for automated genomic interpretation, as predictive concepts must genuinely drive decisions rather than serve as superficial correlates.
-We evaluate this property through two tests: \emph{sufficiency}, measuring whether predicted concepts alone can sustain classification accuracy, and \emph{necessity}, quantifying the accuracy drop when a key concept is removed.
+As summarized in Table~\ref{tab:faithfulness_compare}, We evaluate this property through two tests: \emph{sufficiency}, measuring whether predicted concepts alone can sustain classification accuracy, and \emph{necessity}, quantifying the accuracy drop when a key concept is removed.

 Results show that our module recovers over 85\% of full-model accuracy using concepts alone, indicating that learned representations are sufficient to sustain classification.
 When individual concepts are removed, accuracy drops markedly (e.g., CpG removal reduces performance by $\sim$12 points), confirming their necessity.
 Compared with Vanilla-CBM and recent adaptive variants, our design achieves both higher sufficiency and stronger necessity, demonstrating that extracted concepts are not only interpretable but also causally tied to decisions.
 These findings validate the module as a faithful component for automated genomic analysis, ensuring that medical robotic systems can rely on its explanations as verifiable evidence.